LLyaudet/LLyaudet/DiscontinuedSponsorsDashboard.md

   executable
   (B.I.: Backdoor Included? or just Beacon Included?) when you want this feature;
+  if there is a B.I., it may not be the fact of the maintainer of the executable, but probably of some group of people torpedoing any possibility of including this feature in the OS;
+  moreover, it may not be "included", small packets may be easier to "screen" among Internet trafic, or the download server may keep track of Internet addresses, some may do one method and others do another, some may do the same than others, some may know what the others do, both may know what the others do and both may know that the other know, or both may know what the others do and one may know that the other know, etc. XD;
+  At first, I was thinking it was pure logic, and I was not that happy about it;
+  But, first I went to hospital and then I saw this:
+  "There is a pleasure in being mad which none but madmen know.", John Dryden, or maybe I saw this a few month or years before going to hospital.
+  After some point, paranoid becomes a kind of second PhD... because unfortunately logic about some topics is not always regarded as logic.
 - reading Linux partitions on Windows
   (maybe it changed recently),
   I say this because I had a new computer hacked